jyotiyadav2508/pizza-hub/README.md

 <img src = "screenshots/features/thanks_msg.jpg">
 </details>

-## Future implementations

-In the future as my skills grow I would like to implement class method.
-Payment type

 ## Python Validation

 PEP-8 Validation was used to validate the Python code used in the app.